-- See "Configuring the storage hardware and network" on page 65. - Installing the Veritas InfoScale product.
-For more information, see the Veritas InfoScale Installation and Upgrade Guide. - See "Configuring disk groups and volumes for Exchange Server" on page 67.
+- Installing the Veritas InfoScale product.
+For more information, see the Veritas InfoScale Installation and Upgrade Guide. - See "Configuring disk groups and volumes for Exchange Server" on page 66.
 During the creation of disk groups and volumes for the secondary zone, make sure the following is exactly the same as the cluster at the primary zone: - Disk group name - Volume sizes